 - This recipe serves 2 as an appetizer.

 : : GIVEAWAY : :

 One lucky winner will receive the Vom Fass Classic Variety Sampler Set pictured above!
 It includes samples of the following products: FassZination Hazelnut Oil; Waldburg Balsam Raspberry Vinegar; Chili Infused Sunflower Oil; Waldburg Balsam Mango Vinegar; Styrian Pumpkin Seed Oil; Waldburg Balsam Apple Vinegar; Agora Extra Virgin Olive Oil; Aceto Balsamico ‘Gold’ Vinegar.

 To participate, you can do any of the following; please leave a separate comment for each so I can count them as separate entries:

 - Leave a comment telling me the most refreshing beverage you’ve ever had (other than pure water!).

 - Leave a comment telling me how you’d use pistachio oil.

 - Share this giveaway on Facebook and leave a comment here telling me.

 - Tweet this giveaway on Twitter and leave a comment here telling me.

+You don’t need to have a blog to enter this giveaway!
 This giveaway ends Tuesday, January 15, 2013 at 5AM EST. After that the winner will be randomly selected and notified by email.
 Good luck to all!